steinuil/mpv-livetweet/README.md

 ### Configuration
 Open the script with your editor and paste the oauth_token and oauth_token_secret where it tells you to.

 Change the keybind to whatever you want and edit the folder to place the temp file in if needed.
-You can also edit the message.

 TODO
 ----
   * Auto-detect the name of the anime you're watching and tweet with the respective hashtag.
   * Integrate the AniList DB to retrieve said hashtag.
-  * Add a window or something to write the text for the tweet.
-This is kind of a pain in the arse since the tk one is not maintained anymore, and the other toolkits are bloated as fuck (as usual).
+  * Add a window or something to write the text for the tweet for Linux and Windows, preferably something cross-platform that fixes the shitty Mac hack too.
   * Add support for multiple screenshots.

 ----